He has extensive experience acting for corporate clients, individuals and Insolvency practitioners.

-Oliver has appeared in the High Court both with and without a leader, and has been led both in the Court of Appeal and in lengthy proceedings before a professional tribunal.
-His practice also involves frequent appearances in the County Court on commercial and property matters ranging in scale from trials of substantial value property and commercial disputes to small claims and procedural hearings, as well as a broad range of advisory and drafting work.
+Oliver appears in the High Court, County Court and First-Tier Tribunal (Property Chamber), and has been led in the Court of Appeal and High Court.
+His practice involves Court and Tribunal work as well as a broad range of advisory and drafting work.

-Oliver will accept instructions covering a wide range of property and trusts/estates matters, including:
+Oliver accepts instructions covering a wide range of property and trusts/estates matters, including:

 Oliver draws upon a broad experience of commercial practice, and is available to provide advice, drafting and representation in areas including the following:

-Oliver sees property and financial affairs work within the jurisdiction of the Court of Protection as a natural extension to his trusts and estates practice, engaging many of the same considerations, and he is seeking to develop his practice to cover relevant Court of Protection work as part of chambers’ expanding specialist offering in this area.
+Oliver sees property and financial affairs work within the jurisdiction of the Court of Protection as a natural extension to his trusts and estates practice, engaging many of the same considerations and underlying fiduciary principles.